imadelh/Neural-CDE/README.md

 # Contributions

 Contributions are welcome.
 If you have ideas about adding new features or support other functionalities, please leave a comment or open a PR.
-If you wish to host the project on your own servers with more options and computing power (more data, possibility to upload user’s data and train on it, variety of neural networks) Please don’t hesitate to contact me and we can set up the service together.
+If you wish to host the project on your own servers with more options and computing power (more data, possibility to upload user’s data and train CDE on it, variety of neural networks) please don’t hesitate to contact me and we can set up the service together.

 ---